-The sickle cell anemia test is a simple blood test that helps doctors diagnose the condition.
-People of any age can have the test.
-However, it is commonly part of newborn screening, so most adults do not require testing.
+The sickle cell anemia test is a blood test that helps doctors diagnose sickle cell anemia, a type of sickle cell disease (SCD).
+People of any age can have the test, but it is commonly part of newborn screening.

 Doctors test for sickle cell anemia because babies with the condition have an increased risk of serious infections in the weeks after birth.
 Adults can also pass the condition to their offspring.